Trollwood Academy Summer Classes

 Tap Dance

-A class that focuses on intermediate to advanced levels of tap dancing.
-The course continues to build skills and confidence in tap steps, foot patterns and tap improvisation.
-For the more experienced tapper, the class will build upon the fundamentals, focusing on increased levels of difficulty and cleaner sound.
+Get your toes tapping and your heels clicking in this class where you will continue to build skills and confidence in tap steps, foot patterns, and tap improvisation while jamming to catchy tunes!
+For the more experienced tapper, this class will build upon the fundamentals, focusing on increased levels of difficulty and cleaner sound that will reiterate your love for making music with your feet!

 Voice & Movement for the Actor

-Do you sometimes fell awkward on stage?
+Do you sometimes feel awkward on stage?
 Do you have a hard time projecting and articulating your lines?
 Do you feel like your voice and movements aren’t expressing your full range of emotion?
 Then this class is for you!
 Learn how to release inhibitions and integrate movement, sound, and emotion in your performance.
-Learn how to increase your stage presence with greater movement and voice freedom and emotion.
+Learn how to increase your stage presence with greater movement and voice freedom!

 Mainstage Musical Tech Theatre Experience – Costuming